wismerite/jun-sisters-wiki-live/README.md

 ### low-pri
 #### todo
+* find way to interpolate module versions in their source strings
 * split out k8s certificate manifest from cert-manager chart tf module for easier deployments in the future from -live config
 * set wiki replicas to 2
   - need to find out if helm can set HA_ACTIVE environment variable to "true" first, or if setting replicas in helm config enables that automatically